TalAter/annyang/docs/FAQ.md

 ## How can I contribute to annyang's development?

 There are three main ways for you to help.
-Check out the [CONTRIBUTING](https://github.com/TalAter/annyang/blob/master/CONTRIBUTING.md) file for more details.
+Check out the [CONTRIBUTING](https://github.com/TalAter/annyang/blob/master/CONTRIBUTING.md) guide for more details.

 ## Why does Speech Recognition repeatedly starts and stops?